 The committees of the Board of Directors consist of a chairperson and of at least one (1) other member.
 Committee members are designated by the Board of Directors from within the latter's own members.
-Remuneration Committee members however, are elected by the General Meeting of the shareholders (see article 27 of the Articles of Association).
-In general, members of committees are elected for a period of up to one (1) year until the end of the next Ordinary General Meeting of the shareholders following their designation
+Remuneration Committee members however, are elected by the Annual General Meeting of the shareholders (see article 8.2.c and 27 of the Articles of Association).
+In general, members of committees are elected for a period of up to one (1) year until the end of the next Ordinary General Meeting of the shareholders following their designation.